Col Robin Olds

 Scheduling himself as a rookie pilot, Olds took to the air over North Vietnam in an F-4C Phantom he nicknamed none other than "Scat XXVII"

-During his command over North Vietnam, Col Robin Olds realized that the F-105 and F-4 formations used the same approaches time after time, and the SIGINT analysts in Hanoi became expert in identifying the more vulnerable F-105 "Thuds" from the F-4 Phantoms, from their radio frequencies and call signs.
+During his command over North Vietnam, Col Robin Olds realized that the F-105 and F-4 formations used the same approaches time after time, and the SIGINT analysts in Hanoi became experts in identifying the more vulnerable F-105 "Thuds" from the F-4 Phantoms, from their radio frequencies and call signs.

 Olds cleverly decided to fly his Phantom F-4s using the same routes, altitude, and call signs as the F-105s...by the time the lured MiGs realize anything, it will be far too late.
 They called it Operation “Bolo"

-January 2 1967.
-In the first hours of the evening 14 flights of F-4C Phantom of the 8th TFW (4 aircraft each) took off from Ubon RTAFB in Thailand towards the VPAF airfields around Hanoi, pretending to be F-105s.
+January 2, 1967.
+In the first hours of the evening, 14 flights of F-4C Phantom of the 8th TFW (4 aircraft each) took off from Ubon RTAFB in Thailand towards the VPAF airfields around Hanoi, pretending to be F-105s.
 An eastern force of 366th TFW F-4s covered the possible MiG withdrawal routes.
 Olds commanded the first flight.
 The assigned call signs derived from American cars of the period: "Ford," "Rambler," and of course..."Olds," for the CO's flight.

-The first MiG-21s seemed paralyzed when they realized that they were not engaging F-105s, but F-4s.
-The first kill of that day was scored by “Olds 02” -1st Lt.
+The first MiG-21s seemed paralyzed when they realized they were not engaging F-105s, but F-4s.
+The first kill of that day was scored by “ Olds 02” -1st Lt.
 Ralph Wetterhahn- followed seconds later by Captain Walter Radeker, who claimed another MiG-21.
-Initially Colonel Olds was not so lucky, as his own account shows:
+Initially, Colonel Olds was not so lucky, as his own account shows:

 “The battle started when the MiGs began to get out of the cloud cover.
 Unfortunately for me, the first one appeared in my ‘six o’clock’.
 I think it was more a accident than a planned tactic.
 As a matter of fact, in the next few minutes other many MiGs started to exit from the clouds from different positions.